Definition: optical attenuators for use in fiber optics, usually used with fiber connectors

 Single-mode and Multimode Attenuators

 For multimode attenuators, the possible dependence of the insertion loss on the modes may be an issue to observe.
-For example, if an attenuator is realized with a moving blade, more or less blocking a free-space beam, it will generally have a substantial mode dependence.
+For example, if an attenuator is realized with a moving blade, blocking a free-space beam to some extent, it will generally have a substantial mode dependence.

 For single-mode devices, the insertion loss can not depend on the direction of propagation, as long as no non-reciprocal parts are used, as e.g. in a Faraday isolator.
 For multimode devices, however, some loss difference is possible in conjunction with a mode dependence.

 For many applications, it will not be a problem if the obtained insertion loss slightly deviates from the specification (e.g. by 1 dB), or if it slightly changes over time.
 Example cases, however, one may require a higher precision.

 Most fiber-optic attenuators exhibit a relatively high return loss (at least several dozens of decibels), i.e., there is not much light which is reflected back into the input fiber.
 For some sensitive applications, e.g. when using an attenuator before or after a high-gain fiber amplifier, one may have two use attenuators with particularly high return loss, i.e., weak back reflection, e.g. in order to avoid parasitic lasing.